Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-This conference will assess latest developments and next steps for tackling water pollution in England.
+This conference assessed latest developments and next steps for tackling water pollution in England.

-In assessing the way forward, we expect delegates to draw on the Office for Environmental Protection’s recently published review of Implementation of the Water Framework Directive Regulations and River Basin Management Planning in England.
-The Chair of the OEP, Dame Glenys Stacey, is a keynote speaker at this conference.
+We also expected discussion on the Office for Environmental Protection’s recently published review of Implementation of the Water Framework Directive Regulations and River Basin Management Planning in England.
+The Chair of the OEP, Dame Glenys Stacey, was keynote speaker at this conference.

 The OEP report raised concerns around the implementation of regulations designed to protect rivers, and found that progress is not on track to meet objectives under the Water Framework Directive (WFD), which was transposed into UK law following Brexit.

-Stakeholders and policymakers will examine the report’s findings and recommendations, what will be needed for commitments on improving water quality to be met, and the roles and responsibilities of those involved, looking at key issues around the implementation of legally and time-bound targets, monitoring, updating research and economic analysis, and improving public communication and consultation.
+Stakeholders and policymakers examined the report’s findings and recommendations, what will be needed for commitments on improving water quality to be met, and the roles and responsibilities of those involved, looking at key issues around implementing legally and time-constrained targets, monitoring, updating research and economic analysis, and improving public communication and consultation.

-Delegates will assess key issues and priorities for the water sector, including investment, priorities for enabling the delivery of healthy and sustainable water, and the implementation so far of the Plan for Water in the last Parliament.
+Delegates assessed key issues for the water sector, including investment, priorities for enabling the delivery of healthy and sustainable water, implementation so far of the Plan for Water in the last Parliament, and the future of regulation and Ofwat strategy.
+We also expected discussion on implications of pollution caused by road run off following concerns over harm to wildlife caused by chemicals entering the water.

-We are pleased to be able to include keynote sessions with: Dame Glenys Stacey, Chair, Office for Environmental Protection; Helen Wakeham, Director of Water, Environment Agency; and Daniel Walker-Nolan, Director, Policy, Water UK.
+We are pleased to have been able to include further keynote sessions with: Paul Hickey, Senior Director - RAPID and Environmental Planning, Ofwat; and Daniel Walker-Nolan, Director, Policy, Water UK.

 • the OEP report: key findings and recommendations - what will be needed to meet WFD aims - policy and stakeholder priorities - addressing funding concerns

-• lessons learnt from the Plan for Water and future policy options: options for improving clarity - setting deadlines - delivery and governance mechanisms to secure accountability and achieve outcomes - monitoring and sanctions
+• the Water (Special Measures) Bill: assessing the Bill’s key measures - delivery and governance mechanisms to secure accountability and achieve outcomes - monitoring and sanctions

 • regulation: assessing options for supporting water quality, tackling pollution and enforcement - assessing potential emerging threats, including new chemicals - implications for regulation